 Financial and Human Resources Input Objectives Commitment appropriations in EUR 1,890,055 Database 'New Information System' (THETIS): operational and under continuous enhancement to meet new requirements.
-Payment appropriations in EUR 1,886,718 Interface with SafeSeaNet: operational.
+Late form the Self Second data exactly and the second dat Payment appropriations in EUR 1,886,718 Interface with SafeSeaNet: operational.
 Cooperation with Paris MoU and Member States to supervise, verify and validate the operation and further enhancement of the system.
 Staff 5 AD, 1 AST, 1 SNE 4.
 Training to Member States of the Paris MoU.